6 Sept 2019

-Guangdong-Hong Kong-Macau Bay Area
+Guangdong-Hong Kong-Macao Greater Bay Area

-On 1 July 2017, Xi Jinping, the Chinese President, witnessed the signing of the Framework Agreement on Deepening Guangdong-Hong Kong-Macau Co-operation in the Development of the Bay Area by representatives of the NDRC, Guangdong, Hong Kong and Macau.
+On 1 July 2017, Xi Jinping, the Chinese President, witnessed the signing of the Framework Agreement on Deepening Guangdong-Hong Kong-Macao Co-operation in the Development of the Bay Area by representatives of the NDRC, Guangdong, Hong Kong and Macao.
 As part of the Framework Agreement, a number of key areas were designated as co-operation priorities, including promoting infrastructure connectivity, enhancing market integration, developing a global technology and innovation hub, establishing a modern industry network through coordinated development, jointly nurturing a high-quality living environment as a model place to live, work and visit, cultivating new resources in the field of international co-operation, and supporting the establishment of major co-operative platforms.